riyatyagi2017/riyatyagi2017/README.md

  ## I have completed graduation in Mathematics(Honrs) from University Of Delhi.

- ## I’m currently doing M.Sc(Data Science) from Amity University,Rajasthan.
+ ## I have completed M.Sc(Data Science) from Amity University,Rajasthan.

  ## I’m looking forward to become a data scientist.